ryardley/nector/README.md

 ## NOTE: Mock express dependency for your clientside code

+Nector depends on express to run it's endpoint server.
+If you want to create a client within webpack you should mock out this dependency to ensure it is isomorphic.

 If you want to make clients that bypass the http transport layer you will need to mock express as part of your browserify or webpack build process

-Here is an example webpack config where
+Here is an example webpack config:

 ```js
   //...